bragerosberg/breakout/README.md

 </p>

 # Final Thoughts
-I find a lot of personal joy through playing this game, and hence the motivation behind this project and reasoning for why I wanted to update this older project of mine.
+I find a lot of personal joy through playing this game, and hence the motivation behind this project and reasoning for why I wanted to update this older project of mine and post it to GitHub.

 # References
 - [Pygame Sprite Module Introduction](https://www.pygame.org/docs/tut/SpriteIntro.html)